mtownsend509/A-Day-in-the-Leaf/README.md

 <!-- TODO: update link
 TODO: beef up -->
+### Visit The Deployed Application
 Follow this [link]() to visit the app and create an account by entering a username and password at the main page.
 Once you're logged in, you can add new plants and the associated information information.
 Once added, you can track their watering, growth, care, etc.

+### How to Install Locally
 <!-- What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running. -->
+1. From the GitHub repository, copy code from the <> Code button
+2. Clone locally using CLI or VSCode terminal
+3. Ensure all necessary technology is installed (mySQL, Node.js)
+4. Install dependancies using NPM i
+5. Be sure to run Schema.sql through mySQL and start the server before testing
+6. Run application in your browser locally using "http://localhost:3001/"
+5. Play as you'd like!

 ## Usage